-THIS PROX Y C ARD IS VAI LID ONLY R RECORD RTION ONL UNPO OWER CORPORATION For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Board of Directors recommends you vote FOR following: Except" and write the number(s) of the nominee(s) on the line below.
-1. The re-election of three directors to serve as Class III directors on our board of directors (the "Board"); Nominees: 01) Helle Kristoffersen 02) Thomas R. McDaniel 03) Thomas H. Werner The Board of Directors recommends you vote FOR the e foll owing prop posal: For Against Abstain 2.
-The approval, in an advisory vote, of our named execution cutive e officer con npensation ; The Board of Directors recommends you vote 1 YEAR on t he followir ng proposa al: 1 Year 2 Years 3 Years Abstain 3.
-The proposal to approve, in an advisory vote, wh compensation should be held every (a) one year, (b) The Board of Directors recommends you vote FOR the e foll owing prop posal: For Against Abstain 4.
-The ratification of the appointment of Ernst & Young LLP a as our indep pendent re gistered public accounting firm for fiscal yea ar 2017. auth TE: In their discretion, Thomas H. Werner, Charles D. norized to vote upon such other matter or matters tponement thereof. address changes and/or comments, please check this write them on the back where indicated. box her Per join s Proxy should be marked, dated and signed by stockh name(s) appear(s) hereon, and returned promptly in sons signing in a fiduciary capacity should so indica t tenants or as a community property, both should sign the te.
-If enclosed e envelope.]
-Sigi nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date -
+The Board of Directors recommends that you vote FOR the following: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. $\neg$ 1.
+The re-election of three directors to serve as Class I Nominees: 01) François Badoual 02) Antoine Larenaudie 03) Pat Wood III The Board of Directors recommends that you vote FOR the following proposals: r Against Abstain 2.
+The approval, in an advisory vote, of the compensation of our named executive officers.
+0 0 3.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2018.
+0 0 NOTE: In their discretion, Thomas H. Werner, Charles D. Boynton, Kenneth L. Mahaffey or any of them, each with the power of substitution, are authorized to vote upon such other matter or matters as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+For address changes and/or comments, please check this box and write them on the back where indicated. them on the back where indicated.
+This Proxy should be marked, dated and signed by stockholder(s) exactly as his or her name(s) appear(s) hereon, and returned promptly in the enclosed envelope.
+Persons signing in a fluciary capacity should so indicate.
+If shares are held by joint tenants or as a community property, both should sign.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date